-Today's age sees websites as generally required for most major business.
-It's come a long way from it start out in the 1990s, but the general purpose is the same, which is interesting on its own.
+Today's age sees websites as generally required for most major businesses.
+It's come a long way from when it started out in the 1990s, but the general purpose is the same, to provide information.

 HTML vs Wordpress Website

-There seems to be a fight between HTML and and CMS websites when it comes to determining which is better.
-HTML websites are very basic, and they are considered to be identical to the static webpages that we talked about before.
-They are coded in such a way and that translates to a series of text and images to the public's eye.
-They don't change much due to the difficulty in coding them properly, and this makes them static.
+There seems to be a fight between plain HTML and CMS operated websites when it comes to determining which is better.
+HTML websites are very basic, and normaly have static webpages.
+They are coded in HTML which translates to a series of text and images to the public's eye.
+They will be very difficult to manage if you don't know HTML.
+But if you even do, people finds then not practical, because it takes more time in terms of maintaining and updating their websites.
+HTML websites that you see around don't seem to change much due to the difficulty in coding them properly.

-CMS (content management system) websites are powerful and dynamic.
+CMS (content management system) websites are powerful and can create dynamic pages easily.
 They are user friendly from the start and will create a great page of content that you can change and tweak any way that you want.
 They look the same to you as they would to anyone else who is going to be looking at them, and can be changed regularly.
 It makes it a great way to really work with beginners in terms of designing a website.

-Wordpress websites are some of the best examples of CMS pages that you'll find, as their templates are great and free and you can access all of the main details that you need in a way that is going to give you the results that you're looking for.
-This kind of design tends to be the best for businesses who want to make the most out of what they can do and offer.
+Wordpress websites are some of the best examples of CMS created pages that you'll find, as their templates are great and many are free and you can access all of the main details that you need in a way that is going to give you the results that you're looking for.
+This kind of webpage creation system tends to be the best for businesses who want to make the most out of what they can do and offer.

 Types of Websites